The Dangers of Xarelto and New Blood Thinners

 Update: Latest Developments In The Xarelto Case

-Those numbers are shockingly high when compared to warfarin which was attributed to 700 deaths during the same time period.
+Those numbers are shockingly high when compared to warfarin which was potentially attributed to 700 deaths during the same time period.

 What Are Medical Professionals Saying?